 I consider myself fairly tech-savvy.
 I own the latest Android Smartphone, a literal cornucopia of iPods, several digital cameras, photo printers, and I pride myself on my Pentagon-level WIFI security settings.
 I was designing HTML and Perl code around the same age I learned the value of deodorant.
 In other words, I’m fairly certain I could ace the Certified Techno Nerd test, if there was one.
 That might be why so many of my friends were shocked when I told them that my wife bought me a brand new Sony turntable for my thirtieth birthday (if you are not sure what a turntable even is, Google it now before reading on).
-Aside from the initial shock that my birthday gift was actually analog for the first time this century, I was first comforted to see that the machine had a USB port – a bridge to the digital age we now live in, and possibly the only recognizable part of the machine for those twenty-five or younger
+Aside from the initial shock that my birthday gift was actually analog for the first time this century, I was first comforted to see that the machine had a USB ports some of the best turntables nowadays do– a bridge to the digital age we now live in, and possibly the only recognizable part of the machine for those twenty-five or younger.

 I grew up listening to my dad’s Beatles albums on vinyl.
 December was always marked by dusting off the faded, scratched Christmas albums.
 Watching the records spin and hearing the hiss and pop between tracks is a fond memory of my childhood, and my obsession with music borders on spiritual at times.
 The ability to recapture part of my childhood and enjoy a passion of mine in a fresh way was thrilling.
 Unfortunately, I had to borrow albums from my parents and father-in-law just to use the darn thing the first week.
 It was this experience that reintroduced me to music I thought I knew well and expanded my musical horizons even further.
 I’m almost ashamed to admit that this old school, arrogant music-appreciation junkie ever allowed himself to be corrupted by digital music in the first place.